syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Sets the text for the Close button inside the dialog popup.
+Sets the text for the close button.